View H. Bisbee's Obituary on GoErie.com and share memories

 |

-He was preceded in death by his wife, Gayle Arlene (Williams) Bisbee and a granddaughter, Jerene Bisbee.
+He was preceded in death by his wife, Gayle Arlene (Williams) Bisbee; and a granddaughter, Jerene Morey.

 Memorials may be made to the Greenfield Fire Department, 10160 Station Road, North East, PA 16428.